JackSalloway/seros-interactive-map-client/README.md

 Once the previous steps have been completed you can create a campaign and generate an invite code to send to other users, or use a code you have recieved from someone else to join a campaign and begin populating the map

 ### Changing The Map
-The map uses multiple layers of tiles created through parsing a larger image. to change the original image you will need to have a parsed image file structure the same as the one found in `public/images/maps/seros/png-example`.
+The map uses multiple layers of tiles created through parsing a larger image. to change the original image you will need to have a parsed image file structure the same as the one found in `public\images\maps\seros\png-example`.
 See the link section for a link to the React Leaflet Documentation for further guidance.

 ## Data Structure